 8. Verify that the .com domain name and social media handles are available.

-If a .com domain name is not available, or if it is too expensive, weigh your options between choosing a different name or going with a less desirable TLD.
+If a .com domain name is not available, or if it is too expensive, weigh your options between choosing a different name or going with a less desirable top-level domain (TLD).
 While other TLDs are fine, .com remains the most widely used and is the easiest to remember.

 In addition, it would be a pain to settle on a name only to find out that your social media handles are taken.
 Having variation between social media handles could cause confusion for prospects, so it's best to avoid this where possible.